wingamekits/SoundBoard/README.md

 Default starter kit page
 ![Template](soundboard.png)

-Customized page from ["Voices of the 60's" in the Windows Store][4].
+Customized screen from ["Voices of the 60's" in the Windows Store][4].
 ![Completed application](soundboard2.png)